lxmliu2002/lxmliu2002.github.io/_pages/about.md

 <span class='anchor' id='about'></span>

 Hello everyone, my name is Liu Xiuming.
 I am currently an intern at [Ant Research](https://www.antresearch.com/) under Ant Group.
 I was also an undergraduate student majoring in information security at [College of Cryptology and Cyber Science, Nankai University](https://cyber.nankai.edu.cn/).
-In September this year, I will enter [Shanghai Jiao Tong University](https://www.cs.sjtu.edu.cn/) to pursue a master's degree (2025.09 - 2028.04), and my supervisor is Associate Professor [Wang Shuo](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=181).
+In September this year, I will enter [Shanghai Jiao Tong University](https://www.cs.sjtu.edu.cn/) to pursue a master's degree (2025.09 - 2028.04), and my supervisor is Associate Professor [Shuo Wang](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=181).

 My primary research interests lie in the areas of **security for single-modal and multi-modal large models**, **multi-agent collaborative systems and their security**, as well as **the interpretability of artificial intelligence**.